OleHolmNielsen/GPAW-benchmark-2020/README.md

 The GPAW verification tests are described in https://wiki.fysik.dtu.dk/gpaw/install.html#run-the-tests

-First select one of the GPAW modules as built in the above:
+Execute both of the GPAW modules as built in the above, one after the other:
 ```
-module load GPAW/20.1.0-intel-2019b-Python-3.7.4
+1: module load GPAW/20.1.0-foss-2019b-Python-3.7.4
-# module load GPAW/20.1.0-foss-2019b-Python-3.7.4
+2: module load GPAW/20.1.0-intel-2019b-Python-3.7.4
 module list
 ```